 Cacao contains a specific flavanol called epicatechin, which has been attributed to cacao's anti-inflammatory and antioxidant potency (source).
 Cortisol is the body's stress hormone that produces the fight or flight response when we feel fearful, stressed, or in danger.
 Unfortunately, too much cortisol floating around the body also leads to inflammation (source).
 Have you ever reached for chocolate when you feel stressed?
 Now you know why!

-Wildly Organic's raw cacao products (fermented and non-fermented cacao powder, organic cacao butter, and organic cacao nibs) come from sustainable family farms in the Dominican Republic.
-Our non-fermented raw cacao powder has antioxidant activity as exhibited by an ORAC score of 1549 μmol TE/g -- higher than any other raw cacao powder!
+Wildly Organic's raw cacao products (fermented and unfermented cacao powder, organic cacao butter, and organic cacao nibs) come from sustainable family farms in the Dominican Republic.
+Our cacao benefits exceed that of others on the market.
+Wildly Organic’s non-fermented, raw cacao powder has antioxidant activity as exhibited by an ORAC score of 1549 μmol TE/g -- higher than any other raw cacao powder!
 Our powders and nibs are cold-pressed.
-A high accuracy thermometer ensures that our raw cacao products are truly raw.
-The temperature is never allowed to exceed 120° F and is usually 104° F (all other cocoa powders are exposed to temperatures as high as 300° F!).
-Wildly Organic stocks a wide range of raw and organic cacao products, which you can find here!

 A high-accuracy thermometer ensures that our raw cacao products are truly raw.
 The temperature is never allowed to exceed 120° F and is usually 104° F (other cocoa powders are exposed to temperatures as high as 300° F!).
 Wildly Organic stocks a wide range of raw and organic cacao products.
 Shop now for Wildly Organic’s premium quality cacao products and get free US shipping over $49.